 "Sorry for not returning your texts sooner,” I began.
 “Please know I write this with disappointment, but I have decided that it is probably best if we do not communicate any further.
 Although I liked and was interested in getting to know better the person you initially represented yourself to be, now that I know you are married I need to gracefully step away.
 My ex-husband's infidelity was extremely hurtful to myself and to my children, and I am just not willing to place myself in a position to similarly cause someone else such pain.
 Likewise, I am looking for someone who is available now—someone who may one day be devoted to me and to me alone.
 I deserve that, too.
 With all of that said, I truly do wish you every happiness in the world."

 "I understand," he wrote back.
 "Sorry.
 Wish you the best."
 And with just seven words he was gone.

 Mr. CEO, you had no right.
 You lied to me.
 You deceived me.
 You made me the other woman—a role I would never have chosen for myself.
 I did not go looking for you.
 You found me.
 But I want to tell you that I forgive you.
 It was you who forced me to look inward and finally recognize that I have value.
-Because of you I will hold out for more.
+And because of you I will hold out for more.
 For that gift I will be forever grateful.